 We also have an anonymous function in python known as the Lambda function.
-They are one-line function and are not defined using the “def” keyword and they only return expression.
+They are a one-line function and are not defined using the “def” keyword, and they only return expression.
 We make use of the “lambda” keyword to define these functions.

 These kinds of functions don’t have any specific name, but we can assign this function to any variable.